 This book is truly interesting and contains many excellent contributions from several respected scholars, both national and international.
 It is a great compliment to the editors.
 However, we did notice one thing regarding the use of the terms 'Frisia' and 'Frisians'.

 Dorestad, the central topic of the book, was a town that is generally considered a mixed Frisian-Frankish enterprise.
 At first, it was predominantly a trading place of Frisian merchants under the Frisian sphere of influence, but after the death of King Radbod in 719, it came firmly under the jurisdiction of the Franks.
-Until the first quarter of the ninth century, Dorestat would remain one of the most important trading towns in north-western Europe, with Frisian merchants still handling most of the transportation.
-See our blog post The Batwing Doors of Northwest Europe for more on the history of Dorestat.
+Until the first quarter of the ninth century, Dorestad would remain one of the most important trading towns in northwestern Europe, with Frisian merchants and slavers still handling most of the transportation.
+Go to our blog post The Batwing Doors of north-western Europe for more on the history of Dorestad.

-In a third contribution 'A new gold ring from Dorestad?' written by authors Willemsen and Stuart, again no reference to Frisia, Frisians or Friesland.
+In a third contribution 'A new gold ring from Dorestad?' written by authors Willemsen and Stuart, again there is no reference to Frisia, Frisians, or Friesland.
 The closest thing is the reference to a golden ring found at Wieuwerd.
 If you would make the effort to put the book aside, unfold your laptop, and Google, Wieuwerd turns out to be a small village in the province of Friesland.
-Indeed, in former Frisia.
+Indeed, it is in former Frisia.
+'Is it Frisia you are hiding?' becomes the question.

-To make sure we weren't crazy, we checked the other contributions of the book edited by Willemsen and Kik.
-Scholars Broadley, Dijkstra, Dodt, Cooijmans, Coupland, Hall, IJssennagger-van der Pluijm, Kronz, Peek, and Simon, all use the terms Frisia, Frisian, or Friesland in their articles.
-Relevant and fair to mention, in the Dutch books "Gouden Middeleeuwen.
-Nederland in de Merovingische wereld 400-700 na Chr (2014)" and "Fibula's.
-Vondsten, vormen en mode (2017)" (co-) written by Willemsen, mention is made of Fries or Friesland.
+To make sure we were not crazy, we checked the other contributions of the book edited by Willemsen and Kik.
+Scholars Broadley, Dijkstra, Dodt, Cooijmans, Coupland, Hall, IJssennagger-van der Pluijm, Kronz, Peek, and Simon all use the terms Frisia, Frisian, or Friesland in their articles.
+So, we were not being paranoid.
+Relevant and fair to mention, in the Dutch books 'Gouden Middeleeuwen.
+Nederland in de Merovingische wereld 400-700 na Chr.' published in 2014, and 'Fibula's.
+Vondsten, vormen en mode' published in 2017, (co-)written by Willemsen, mention has been made of Fries and Friesland.

-Maybe the reason for Willemsen not to speak of Frisia and Frisians too much can be found in her book 'Gouden Middeleeuwen'.
+Maybe the reason for Willemsen not to speak of Frisia and Frisians too much can be found in her book 'Gouden Middeleeuwen' (2014).
 On page 12, the author explains that most Dutch researchers are careful these days to typify archaeological finds as ethnically belonging to a certain tribe.
-Albeit we're curious who "most researchers" are, of course, this must be done with caution indeed.
+Albeit we are curious who "most researchers" are according to Willemsen because she does not explain it; of course, this must be done with caution, indeed.
 No doubt about that.
-On the other hand, we hope her remark is not to be interpreted as the group identity and ethnicity as such didn't exist.
+On the other hand, we hope her remark is not to be interpreted as implying that group identity and ethnicity as such did not exist.
 On the contrary, belonging to a greater identity or group must have been key in the Early Middle Ages.
-Check for example the thorough study Rondom de mondingen van de Rijn & Maas 'around the river mouths of Rhine and Meuse' (Dijkstra 2011).
-And no, Dijkstra isn't a Frisian.
-But also check publications of Nicolay (2017, 2021, 2023) on material cultural expression of group identities in the Early Middle Ages.
+Check for example the thorough study Rondom de mondingen van de Rijn & Maas 'around the river mouths of the Rhine and Meuse' (Dijkstra 2011).
+And no, Dijkstra is not of Frisian origin and is likewise biased.
+But also check the publications of Nicolay (2017, 2021, 2023) on material cultural expression of group identities in the Early Middle Ages.

-Lastly, more in general, why is the etiquette ‘Merovingian’ used abundantly in the author's publications?
+Lastly, more generally, why is the etiquette ‘Merovingian’ used abundantly in the author's publications?
 Even to denote Frisia when Frisia was overall outside and free from Merovingian rule?
 With its own material (sea) culture.
-When all the five coastal provinces and much of the central river lands of what's now the Netherlands belonged to Frisia?
-Instead of the era of the Merovingians, just as well we could speak of the 隋代 'era of the Sui dynasty' when referring to Frisia during the fifth until the eight centuries.
-Merovingian is a southern orientation of southerners, whilst until during the Carolingian era the Frisians were culturally orientated to the north (Nicolay 2023).
-Better use the etiquette Vendel instead of Merovingian in the future.
+When all five coastal provinces and much of the central river lands of what is now the Netherlands belonged to Frisia?
+Instead of the era of the Merovingians, just as well we could speak of the 隋代 'era of the Sui dynasty' when referring to Frisia from the fifth to the eighth centuries.
+Merovingian is a southern orientation of southerners, whilst until the Carolingian era, the Frisians were culturally oriented to the north (Nicolay 2023).
+Better to use the etiquette Vendel instead of Merovingian in the future.

 Lex Heerma van Voss, et al (eds.), Nog meer wereldgeschiedenis van Nederland (2022)

-The book Nog meer wereldgeschiedenis van Nederland ‘Even more world history of the Netherlands’ is a short chronicle in 700 pages covering 250,000 years of the country’s history.
-We understand, only 700 pages compels making tough and harsh choices.
+The book Nog meer wereldgeschiedenis van Nederland 'even more world history of the Netherlands' is a short chronicle in 700 pages covering 250,000 years of the country's history.
+We understand that only 700 pages compel making tough and harsh choices.
 Let's look into some of these choices.

-Moreover, this is done without acknowledging or mentioning for one moment that: (1) Frisians (the only people's tribe name that has survived two millennia) lived next to the Batavians, and the latter disappeared into thin air and are of no more relevance for the Netherlands heritage than, let's say, the well-known Bructeri; (2) according to recent research (i.e. Portable Antiquities of the Netherlands, PAN) Batavian auxiliary troops of the Roman army in Central Netherlands, in fact, for a large part consisted of Frisian tribesmen; (3) Frisian auxiliary troops were deployed in the Roman army, for example as imperial bodyguards or riders in Rome, and as cavalry units and legionnaires along Hadrian's Wall in Britannia and in Tunisia, and; (4) the Batavian revolt itself was launched by a combined Frisian and Chauci maritime force.
-They were even considered the bravest forces of the uprising.
+Moreover, this is done without acknowledging or mentioning for one moment that: (1) Frisians, the only people's tribe name that has survived two millennia, lived next to the Batavians, and the latter disappeared into thin air and are of no more relevance for the Netherlands' heritage than, let's say, the well-known Bructeri; (2) according to recent research, i.e. Portable Antiquities of the Netherlands (PAN), Batavian auxiliary troops of the Roman Army in the Central Netherlands, in fact, for a large part, consisted of Frisian tribesmen; (3) Frisian auxiliary troops were deployed in the Roman Army, for example, as imperial bodyguards or riders in Rome, and as cavalry units and legionnaires along Hadrian's Wall in Britannia and in Tunisia; and (4) the Batavian revolt itself was launched by a combined Frisian and Chauci maritime force.
+They were even considered the bravest forces of the uprising and even initiated the uprising.

 And why pay attention to the Batavian revolt and not to the equally impressive Frisian revolt at Baduhenna a few decennia before?

-So, a lot about Batavians and nothing about Frisians.
-As far as we know, and we had to pinch ourselves in the arm, Frisian history is part of the Netherlands history.
-See also our blog posts Frisian mercenaries in the Roman Army, Our civilization - It all began with piracy and Pagare il fio for a more complete, richer picture.
+So, a lot about Batavians and nothing about Frisians, which says a lot.
+As far as we know, and we had to pinch ourselves in the arm, Frisian history is still part of the Netherlands' history.
+See also our blog posts Frisian Mercenaries in the Roman Army, Our civilization – It all began with piracy and Pagare il fio for a more complete, richer picture.

-To underline our point: in the spring of 2023 a new comic book was published called De Romeinen 'the Romans'.
-The first volume (Deel 1) has as title (drumroll...)
-De Bataafse Opstand 'the Batavian uprise'.
+To underline our point: in the spring of 2023, a new comic book was published called De Romeinen 'the Romans'.
+The first volume (Deel 1) has as its title – drumroll... – De Bataafse Opstand 'the Batavian uprise'.
 And so, the frame or meme lives on.
-By the way, publisher Marc de Lobie initially preferred the Battle at Baduhenna of the Frisians against the Romans, but both the foundation Erfgoed Gelderland 'heritage of the province of Gelderland' and the municipality of the town of Nijmegen preferred the Batavians above the Frisians.
-And, again, he that pays the piper calls the tune.
+By the way, publisher Marc de Lobie initially preferred the Battle of Baduhenna of the Frisians against the Romans, but both the foundation Erfgoed Gelderland 'heritage of the province of Gelderland' and the municipality of the town of Nijmegen preferred the Batavians over the Frisians.
+And, again, he who pays the piper calls the tune.

-On page 87 of the book Nog meer wereldgeschiedenis van Nederland, admittedly, Frisians enter the scene for the very first time.
+On page 87 of the book Nog meer wereldgeschiedenis van Nederland, admittedly, Frisians enter the scene for the very first time in the book.
 This is in the year 716.
 Hence, seven centuries after the Romans and the Greek did start writing about Frisians.
-716 is the year when King Radbod of Frisia defeated the Frankish ruler Charles Martel near Cologne in Germany.
-It's charmingly, close to patronizingly, described as "a sweet but short victory".
+716 is the year when King Radbod of Frisia defeated the Frankish ruler Charles Martel near the city of Cologne in Germany.
+It is charmingly, close to patronizingly, described by the author as "a sweet but short victory".
+Probably it is patronizing, when taking the following remark into account.

-Unfortunately too, the author must make the totally out-of-the-blue remark he has no idea if the Frisians really considered themselves being Frisian, because the Frisians didn't have a literary culture yet.
-By doing so, or by downright speculating so, occasionally subverting Frisian history and identity, whilst contemporary Frankish and Anglo-Saxon sources did speak of Frisia and Frisians.
-The counter-question is justifiable: Is there any reason to think Frisians and their neighbours didn't regard themselves/them as being Frisian?
+Unfortunately too, the author must make the totally out-of-the-blue remark that he has no idea if the Frisians really considered themselves Frisian, because the Frisians did not have a literary culture yet.
+By doing so, or by downright speculating, the author occasionally subverts Frisian history and identity, whilst contemporary Frankish and Anglo-Saxon sources did speak of Frisia and Frisians.
+The counter-question is justifiable: Is there any reason to think Frisians and their neighbours did not regard themselves as being Frisian?
 And, please help us out.
-What again was the old age and meaning of the early-medieval town of Fresionowic, modern Vreeswijk, in the province of Utrecht, including the contemporary laws of the central river lands which considered Frisians (and Saxons) a foreign people (Van der Tuuk 2020)?
-And why was not the same remark placed when talking about the apparently darling Batavians of Netherlands' history?
+What again was the old age and meaning of the early-medieval town of Fresionowic, modern Vreeswijk in the province of Utrecht, including the contemporary laws of the central river lands which considered Frisians (and Saxons) a foreign people (Van der Tuuk 2020)?
+We also referred earlier to the work of Dijkstra and Nicolay.
+And why was not the same remark placed in the book when talking about the apparently darling Batavians of Netherlands' history?
 Perhaps the author was inspired by philologist Tineke Looijenga (2003) 'scholarly' remark; see note 2 below.

-Editor and critical reviewer Heerma van Voss is also author of Michael Pye’s Edge of the World.
+Editor and critical reviewer Heerma van Voss is also the author of Michael Pye’s Edge of the World.
 Een succesvolle, maar mislukte geschiedenis van de Noordzee ('Michael Pye's Edge of the World.
-A successful but wrong history of the North Sea'), written in 2016.
-So, with this blog post Heerma van Voss is in good company.
-Pey's book, by the way, gives Frisians a prominent place in the common history of Northwest Europe.
-Perhaps Heerma van Voss' irritation zone.
+A successful but flawed history of the North Sea'), written in 2016.
+So, with this blog post of ours, author Heerma van Voss is in good company.
+Pye's book, by the way, gives Frisians a prominent place in the common history of Northwest Europe.
+Perhaps this is Heerma van Voss's irritation zone and nerve.

-Note 2 - The book De grote wilde vaart.
+Note 2 – The book De grote wilde vaart.
 Wereldhavens en globalisering 'the great deep sea shipping.
 World harbours and globalization' (2024), written by Aafke Steenhuis and Jan Joost Teunissen, gives a brief overview of maritime trading centers in history.
-Let's quote the authors after the discussed Rome, Byzantium and the Arabic trade:
+Let's quote the authors after they discussed Rome, Byzantium, and the Arabic trade:

 "In the meantime, Northern Europe was also emerging as a trading area.
 Until the Middle Ages it was a backward corner of Europe, but between 800 and 1000 the Northern European Vikings became an important seafaring and trading people; they sailed to the Mediterranean, ruled southern Italy, settled in what is now Ukraine at the end of the ninth century, and also for a while in North America in 985.
 The Hanseatic League, a trading network of about two hundred Northern European ports, was active between the thirteenth and seventeenth centuries; in a sense a precursor of the European Union."

-Alas, no mention of the great emporium Dorestat and the Frisia that dominated the early-medieval trade in the North Sea region, southern Scandinavia, and the Upper River Rhine area.
+Alas, no mention of the great emporium Dorestat and the Frisians that dominated the early medieval trade in the North Sea region, southern Scandinavia, and the Lower and the Upper Middle River Rhine area for centuries.
 No, with a big leap from the Romans and Arabs to the darling Vikings.
+Quantum mechanics are everywhere in history, apparently.
 To be fair, in the chapter about the port of Hamburg, the authors do mention the Frisian sea trade of the Early Middle Ages.

-Note 3 – Runologist Tineke Looijenga from the province of Groningen makes the following statement in her otherwise impressive book Texts and Contexts of the Oldest Runic Inscriptions (2003): “It seems that in the Early Middle Ages, Frisians were not as concerned with their cultural ‘Frisian’ identity as they are today.”
-Why make this completely redundant, and somewhat derogatory, remark in a scholarly publication?
-And why specifically concerning Frisians and not with other nationalities in the book?
-Why, moreover, placing the word Frisian between brackets in the first place?
+Note 3 – Runologist Tineke Looijenga, from the province of Groningen, makes the following statement in her otherwise impressive book Texts and Contexts of the Oldest Runic Inscriptions (2003): “It seems that in the Early Middle Ages, Frisians were not as concerned with their cultural ‘Frisian’ identity as they are today.”
+Why make this completely redundant and somewhat derogatory remark in a scholarly publication?
+And why specifically concerning Frisians and not other nationalities in the book?
+Why, moreover, place the word Frisian between brackets in the first place?
+It is, actually, offensive.

-She furthermore continues to downplay that much of what is called Frisian and Frisians actually is not Frisian per se.
+Looijenga furthermore continues to downplay that much of what is called Frisian and Frisians actually are not Frisian per se.
 Frisian merchants could be anybody originating from any part of the Low Countries.
-Nothing Frisian about it, seems to be very-learned Looijenga's message.
+Nothing Frisian about it, seems to be very learned Looijenga's message.
 But the name Frisian does not just fall out of the sky and was randomly applied to people, coinage, cloth, seas, etc. we tend to think.
 Or were the Phoenicians actually not Phoenicians either, and could they be anyone from the Mediterranean?
 Are the Suryoyo not Suryoyo but Turks or Arabs?
-Please tell Mrs Looijenga because much in the world outside Frisia depends on it too.
+Please tell Mrs. Looijenga because much in the world outside Frisia depends on it, too.
+And yes, we are aware of the construct of the Saxons (Tuuk 2024).

 As a runologist, Looijenga also is aware that different high-medieval runic inscriptions in Sweden and Norway speak of Frisians and Friesland.